Mesa, AZ 85213

 The House and Senate narrowly prevented the country from going over the financial cliff when they passed the American Taxpayer Relief Act (ATRA) of 2012 on January 1, 2013, which was signed into law by the President the very next day.
 By extending a good deal of tax provisions and temporarily postponing major automatic spending cuts that were scheduled to take effect in 2013, the ATRA provides certainty by making many of the expiring tax provisions permanent.
 It also increases the top income and estate tax rates.
 Here are some brief highlights of the law.

 ATRA makes permanent the six federal income tax rates that were in effect for 2012, but creates a new top rate of 39.6% beginning this year for individuals with taxable incomes exceeding $400,000, and married couples filing joint returns with taxable incomes exceeding $450,000.
 This means that there are now seven tax brackets, 10%; 15%; 25%; 28%; 33%; 35%; and 39.6%.
 People who owns cryptocurrency are also getting higher taxes.
-With the help of cryptocurrency taxes professional, they lowered the percentage of the taxes and thus saving a lot of money from taxes.
+With the help of cryptocurrency taxes professional, they lowered how to work out percentages of the taxes and thus saving a lot of money from taxes.

 ATRA makes the existing rates that generally applied to long-term capital gains and qualifying dividends permanent as well.
 As a result, taxpayers in the lowest two tax brackets will generally pay no tax on long-term capital gains or qualified dividend, and those in the next four brackets will generally continue to pay tax at a maximum rate of 15%.
 However, starting this year, a new 20% maximum rate will generally apply to those in the 39.6% tax bracket.